srcshelton/gentoo-ebuilds/README.md

     * OpenNAB Nabaztag server software
 * www-apps/siriproxy
     * Web interface for 'Three Little Pigs' fork of SiriProxy
-* ~~www-misc/observium~~
-    * ~~Observium is an autodiscovering SNMP based network monitoring platform~~
-    * Observium have removed public repo access, do not make versioned sources available, and aren't updating the current version string which was previously maintained at http://www.observium.org/stable.php - there no longer appears to be any sane way to package this application (... although it never worked correctly if using any web server other than Apache in any case, and the developers made it very clear as to how little they cared about this - so whilst a shame, it is unfortunately likely to be no great loss ⊙︵⊙)
 * www-servers/3dm2
     * 3ware 3DM2 RAID controller web interface for 3w-xxxx, 3w-9xxx and 3w-sas controllers